Killing of Helen Bailey: Discovery

 At approximately 6:30 a.m. on 11 August, following a ten-hour police-coordinated search, a search party which included Bailey's father discovered her fully clothed body.
 She was lying on her back, with a knife wound to her throat; her body lay in a section of scrubland (Note: Sources variously describe the location of the discovery of Bailey's body as "woodland", "scrubland" or "waste ground".
 The area has since been landscaped and housing built on part of it.) on the former Booths Farm, close to the M6 motorway and on the opposite side of the motorway to her home.
 This location was known to local children as the "Magic Wood", and Bailey's mother had forbidden her daughter to play there.
 (Note: The "Magic Wood" was a popular play area for local children.
 Contemporary news reports indicate local children re-enacted fairytales at the location.)

 Post-mortem

 The post-mortem conducted by Home Office pathologist Frederick Griffiths on 11 August established that Bailey had received a single knife wound to the throat which, although described as shallow, had perforated her jugular vein.
-No signs of a struggle were evident upon her body nor within the vicinity where she was found, and Griffiths noted no evident signs of bruising or other forms of pressure upon her neck.
+No signs of a struggle were found upon her body nor within the vicinity where her body was discovered, and Griffiths noted no evident signs of bruising or other forms of pressure upon her neck.
 Bailey had not been subjected to any form of sexual assault.